alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/tutorials/hello-world/command-line/hello-world-command-line.md

 ![Created Application Window](images/created-application-window-macos-window.png)

 > [!NOTE]
-> By default, the created project will use .NET Core 3.1 as a target framework.
-If .NET Core 3.1 runtime is not installed on your machine, you
+> By default, the created project will use .NET 6.0 as a target framework.
+If .NET 6.0 runtime is not installed on your machine, you
 > will be prompted to do so on the first application run.

 > [!NOTE]